The Estella Story

 As we expand the Estella collection, we realize that it isn’t feasible to manufacture everything in America.
 In looking for alternate places to do business, we always look for sustainable materials and ethical manufacturers who take pride in what they do and who treat their employees fairly.
 We are very proud to make our knit layette collection, which is made in Bolivia with a certified fair trade fair wage organization.
 They are devoted not only to making beautiful things for us, but to treating their employees fairly, paying them well and making them proud of their craft.

 As times change and our assortment evolves, I invite you to send recommendations my way.
-If you have a favorite line that we do not currently carry and you think it would work in the store, please drop me a line at firstname.lastname@example.org.
-Thanks for reading my story; I invite you to visit our Greenwich Village boutique if you are in the area.
-If not, enjoy looking at our site and join our community by signing up for our newsletter, reading our blog and following me on facebook, twitter and pinterest.
-Though it is new to me, I am having great fun with social media and love that I can expand my horizons and share EVERYTHING children-related that makes my heart skip a beat.
+If you have a favorite line that we do not currently carry and you think it would work in the store, please drop me a line at email@example.com.
+Thanks for reading my story; I invite you to explore our site and join our community by signing up for our newsletter, reading our blog, and following us on Facebook, Twitter and Pinterest.